ldruschk/ctf-writeups/2018_pwnctf_pw-api.md

   System.out.println();
 }
 ```
-This solution works perfectly for all test values generated with various random values generated using:
+This solution works perfectly for all test values generated using:
 ```
 RandomStringUtils.random(100, "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789");
 ```
-Now there is just one problem: It does not work with the actual flag.
+Now there is just one problem: It does not work with the actual apikey in the challenge.
 ### The Unsolvable Challenge
 "Does not work" in this case means the solution above found no seed.
 Now this can either mean two things: a) the theory or implementation is wrong or b) the known API key can not have been generated with the `RandomStringUtils.random(...)` call from above.